 Traditional sailing canoes and navigation heritage preserved by village elders

-What is the best time of year to visit attractions in Micronesia?
+When is the best season to visit attractions in Micronesia?

 December to April (dry season) for clearest visibility and calmest seas; Yap Day festival in early March is the cultural highlight of the year